-How well, then, do the CRPC apply to in-house attorneys?
-Some of the rules are obvious in their application to in-house attorney (such as the duty of confidentiality mentioned at the forepart of this article).
+How well, then, do the CRPC apply to in-house transactional attorneys?
+Some of the rules are obvious in their application to in-house attorneys (such as the duty of confidentiality mentioned above).
 Some of the rules don't really apply to the in-house attorney as a practical matter (such as the obligation to maintain trust accounts).
 But the application of some of the rules may come as a surprise to many in-house attorneys.
-The remainder of this article focuses on six familiar topics of California legal ethics and how they apply to the in-house lawyer.
+The remainder of this article focuses on five familiar topics of California legal ethics and how they apply to the in-house lawyer.

-Conflicts of Interest:12
+Conflicts of Interest:11

-Avoiding the representation of adverse interests
+Avoiding the Representation of Adverse Interests

 Rule 3-310(E) of the CRPC requires, among other things, that attorneys not accept employment on a matter that is adverse to a client where, by reason of the representation of that client, the attorney has obtained confidential information material to such employment (at least not without the informed written consent of the affected client).
-The Rule also applies where the affected client is a former client of the attorney-the attorney is prohibited from taking on the new adverse matter absent informed written consent from the former client.
+The rule also applies where the affected client is a former client of the attorney-the attorney is prohibited from taking on the new adverse matter absent informed written consent from the former client.

-Perhaps you were familiar with this Rule while at your prior job working at a law firm.
-Suppose while at your firm you frequently represented Client A in a variety of corporate transactions, including working to prepare disclosure schedules and other documentation for a major financing transaction where Client A was the borrower.
-To make sure no one in the firm took on a representation adverse to Client A, conflict checks were run every time a new matter came to your firm.
-If, for example, Client B sought to engage you or your law firm in a new matter adverse to Client A where certain confidential information pertaining to Client A (such as the information you gathered in preparing disclosure schedules) would be material to the new engagement, the informed written consent of Client A (and perhaps of Client B as well) would need to be obtained prior to taking on the engagement.
-Such consent would be required even if Client A were no longer a client of your law firm.
+Perhaps you were familiar with this rule while at your prior job working at a law firm.
+Suppose while at your firm you frequently represented client A in a variety of corporate transactions, including working to prepare disclosure schedules and other documentation for a major financing transaction where client A was the borrower.
+To make sure no one in the firm took on a representation adverse to client A, conflict checks were run every time a new matter came to your firm.
+If, for example, client B sought to engage you or your law firm in a new matter adverse to client A where certain confidential information pertaining to client A (such as the information you gathered in preparing disclosure schedules) would be material to the new engagement, the informed written consent of client A (and perhaps of client B as well) would need to be obtained prior to taking on the engagement.
+Such consent would be required even if client A were no longer a client of your law firm.
 This is (or should be) standard operating procedure for law firms in order to assure their adherence to the duty of loyalty and the ethical rules applicable to conflicts of interest.

 That was then; this is now.
 You now work in-house, for a large company.
-And wouldn't you know it, today you learn that your boss is negotiating a deal in which your employer would acquire substantially all of the assets of your former law firm client, Client A. Can you work on this transaction, or are you conflicted out?
+And wouldn't you know it, today you learn that your boss is negotiating a deal pursuant to which your employer would acquire substantially all of the assets of your former law firm client, client A. Can you work on this transaction, or are you conflicted?
 Do the ethical rules applicable to conflicts of interest even apply?
 Is this an area of concern for the in-house attorney?
 The answer may surprise both you and your boss: You may have a conflict of interest.
-The confidential information about Client A you learned from your work for Client A may be very material now that your current employer wants to be sure it understands, and properly prepares for the acquisition of, the assets of Client A. In fact, such information may even be material to your employer's determination of whether it will proceed with the transaction and/or the purchase price it is willing to pay to acquire the assets.
-Unless Client A provides its informed written consent, your conflict of interest may prevent you from working on this transaction.14
+The confidential information about client A you learned from your work for client A may be very material now that your current employer wants to be sure it understands, and properly prepares for the acquisition of, the assets of client A. In fact, such information may even be material to your employer's determination of whether it will proceed with the transaction and/ or the purchase price it is willing to pay to acquire the assets.
+Unless client A provides its informed written consent, your conflict of interest may prevent you from working on this transaction.